An Automaton Group with PSPACE-Complete Word Problem

-Using suitable normalizations, we can assume that every Turing machine admits a simple function which describes its transitions: \begin{fact}[Folklore] Consider a deterministic Turing machine with state set $P$ and tape alphabet $\Delta$.
+Using suitable normalizations, we can assume that every Turing machine admits a simple function which describes its transitions: \begin{fact}[Folklore]\labelx{fct:turingNormalization} Consider a deterministic Turing machine with state set $P$ and tape alphabet $\Delta$.
 After a straightforward transformation of the transition function and states, we can assume that the symbol $\gamma_i^{(t + 1)}$ at position $i$ of the configuration at time step $t + 1$ only depends on the symbols $\gamma_{i - 1}^{(t)}, \gamma_i^{(t)}, \gamma_{i + 1}^{(t)} \in \Gamma$ at position $i - 1$, $i$ and $i + 1$ at time step $t$.
-Thus, we may always assume that there is a function $\tau: (P \uplus \Delta)^3 \to P \uplus \Delta$ mapping the symbols $\gamma_{i - 1}^{(t)}, \gamma_i^{(t)}, \gamma_{i + 1}^{(t)} \in P \uplus \Delta$ to the uniquely determined symbol $\gamma_i^{(t + 1)}$ for all $i$ and $t$. \end{fact} \begin{proof}[Proof idea] The only problem appears if the machine moves to the left: if we have the situation $abpc$ or $abpd$ and the machine moves to the left in state $p$ when reading a $c$ but does not move when reading a $d$, then the new value for the second symbol does not only depend on the symbols right next to it; we can either be in the situation $ap'bc'$ or $abp'd'$.
+Thus, we may always assume that there is a function $\tau: (P \uplus \Delta)^3 \to P \uplus \Delta$ mapping the symbols $\gamma_{i - 1}^{(t)}, \gamma_i^{(t)}, \gamma_{i + 1}^{(t)} \in P \uplus \Delta$ to the uniquely determined symbol $\gamma_i^{(t + 1)}$ for all $i$ and $t$. \end{fact} \begin{proof}[Proof Idea] The only problem appears if the machine moves to the left: if we have the situation $abpc$ or $abpd$ (where the positions $i-1$, $i$ and $i + 1$ are in black) and the machine moves to the left in state $p$ when reading a $c$ but does not move when reading a $d$, then the new value for the second symbol does not only depend on the symbols right next to it; we can either be in the situation $ap'bc'$ or $abp'd'$ (where position $i$ is in black).
 To circumvent the problem, we can introduce intermediate states.
 Now, instead of moving to the left, we go into an intermediate state (without movement).
 In the next step, we move to the left (but this time the movement only depends on the state and not on the current symbol). \end{proof}

-\subparagraph*{Automata.} We use the word \emph{automaton} to denote what is more precisely called a letter-to-letter, finite state transducer.
+\paragraph{Automata.} We use the word \emph{automaton} to denote what is more precisely called a letter-to-letter, finite state transducer.
 Formally, an automaton is a triple $\mathcal{T} = (Q, \Sigma, \delta)$ consisting of a finite set of \emph{states} $Q$, an input and output alphabet $\Sigma$ and a set $\delta \subseteq Q \times \Sigma \times \Sigma \times Q$ of \emph{transitions}.
 For a transition $(p, a, b, q) \in Q \times \Sigma \times \Sigma \times Q$, we usually use the more graphical notation $\trans{p}{a}{b}{q}$ and, additionally, the common way of depicting automata

 where $a$ is the \emph{input} and $b$ is the \emph{output}.
 We will usually work with \emph{deterministic} and \emph{complete} automata, i.\,e.\ automata where we have

 for all $p \in Q$ and $a \in \Sigma$.
 In other words, for every $a \in \Sigma$, every state has exactly one transition with input $a$.